Nandanavenugopal373/github-slideshow/_posts/0000-01-02-Nandanavenugopal373.md

-layout: slide title: "Welcome to our second slide!" --- Your text Use the left arrow to go back!
+layout: slide title: "Welcome to our second slide!" --- "Float like a butterfly,sting like a bee"-Muhammad Ali Use the left arrow to go back!